mollie/commercetools-connector/docs/CancelPaymentRefund.md

   - If the Refund status is `queued` or `pending`, the connector will perform a call to the [Cancel Refund endpoint](https://docs.mollie.com/reference/cancel-refund) to cancel the refund.
   - And finally, the connector will return a success response with a list of necessary updated actions including:
     - Change PendingRefund transaction state from `Pending` to `Failure`
-    - Update PendingRefund transaction custom field `sctm_payment_cancel_refund`: store the reason of the cancelling from shop side, and a fixed message to point out that the cancelling was coming from the shop side
+    - Update PendingRefund transaction custom field `sctm_payment_cancel_reason`: store the reason of the cancelling from shop side, and a fixed message to point out that the cancelling was coming from the shop side

 ## Representation: CT Payment